yy3488/b9122/grading/review.md

 If you received an email about your submissions being flagged for possible use of generative AI or similarity to another student, this guide provides some clarity about the process.

 Please bear in mind that receiving the email does not mean you did anything wrong.
 I take academic integrity very seriously, so if I have any doubt about your submission, I will invite you to a meeting to provide a rationale.
 During this process, you will have an opportunity to explain your actions to myself and perhaps to the Center for Student Success and Intervention (CSSI).
-In most cases, it will be a routine check due to some unlucky coincidence of two students solving the problem with the same non-trivial logic.
+In most cases, it will be a routine check due to some unlucky coincidence of two students solving the problem with the same non-trivial logic; if so, the matter will be clear immediately and you will get my feedback to improve your coding process and style.
 If you did nothing wrong, please rest assured that you will not bear any negative consequences.
 In both cases, you can count on me to always do the right thing.

 This is the process:

-1. I will ask you to schedule a one-to-one meeting with me via [Calendly](https://calendly.com/mm3509-columbia/meeting-with-miguel);
+1. I will ask you to come to Office Hours or schedule a one-to-one meeting with me via [Calendly](https://calendly.com/mm3509-columbia/meeting-with-miguel);

 1. I will show you the code that caused suspicion;